A 10-step checklist to rocket-power your working capital

 And so, in difficult scenarios like this, you have to squeeze the value from every opportunity.
 There’s no space for passengers who add no value.

-Every person on the flight to Mars, and in the eventual colony, must offer something for the greater good.
+Every person on the flight to Mars, and those in the eventual colony, must offer something for the greater good.
 They must pay their way.
-Or, once there, the whole entity could fail.
+Or, the whole enterprise could fail.

 Back on this planet, your working capital must yield the same usefulness if you’re to survive in harsh, alien conditions.

 Your inventory, debtors and creditors must be managed incredibly closely and evaluated regularly.

 Much like the colony on Mars, if you’re unable to finance the day-to-day running of the business, it’ll simply cease to be operational, cutting off the oxygen supply which keeps it afloat.